Mature Masculine

 Recognizing the Infidel

-In Work: Dismissing intuition and meaning, reducing everything to metrics, treating people as mechanisms.
+In work: Dismisses intuition and meaning, reduces everything to metrics, treats people as mechanisms.

-In Relationships: Dismissing a partner's spiritual needs, reducing love to chemistry, cynical about meaning.
+In relationships: Dismisses partner's spiritual needs, reduces love to chemistry and genetics, cynical about meaning.

-In Self-Talk: "That's superstition."
+In self-talk: "That's superstition."
 "There's a rational explanation."
 "Spirituality is for the weak."
-"Mystery is ignorance."
+"It's all up to me."

 Balancing the Infidel